-D. Procedure After the Criminal Court Hearing on Modification

-After the hearing on Modification of the Protective Order, the Criminal Court shall send a copy of the modified protective order or order denying request to modify Criminal protective order (or Minute Order) to the applicable Family, Juvenile, and/or Probate Court for inclusion in its files.
+D. Procedure After the Criminal Court Hearing on Modification for inclusion in its files.
 If the requesting party is not the protected person, the District Attorney shall send a copy of the modified Criminal Protective Order, or the order denying the request to modify Criminal protective order (or Minute Order) to the protected person at their last known address.
 (Eff.
 1/1/09; Renum.
 7/1/18; Rev. 7/1/21)